News

 “If you know me, you know how often I say that God truly blessed me with a career that I love day in and day out,” she wrote to her followers, expressing the pride and joy she takes in her work.

 As she’s navigated the corporate sector, Gilmore has never lost her passion for lifting up others with humility and grace while serving one of the nation’s top consumer brands and a Fortune 500 company.
-Her care for the betterment of people, which drives the way she leads communication efforts, led her to earn the coveted CEO Award from P&G for the 2024–25 fiscal year, within less than two years of joining the company.
-The recognition is only given to the top 5% of employees globally.
+Her care for the betterment of people, which drives the way she contributes to the communications field, led her to earn a CEO Award from P&G for the 2024–25 fiscal year.
+The award recognizes outstanding impact and sustained excellence by new employees.

-P&G’s presentation of her award included remarks from P&G leaders that reflect how she’s embodying one of the company’s mottos: “Improving everyday life.”
+The words included in the presentation of her award reflect how she’s embodying one of the company’s mottos: “Improving everyday life.”

-P&G Beauty’s Juwan Thompson, director and associate vice president of communications for Mielle, Head & Shoulders and Aussie, and Sarah Pasquinucci, senior director of communications for North America Hair Care, were among those who wrote acknowledgements for the presentation.
+P&G Beauty’s Sarah Pasquinucci, senior director of communications for North America Hair Care, was among those who wrote acknowledgements for the presentation.

-The tools and skills Gilmore garnered as an SJGC student have aided her in accomplishing history-making efforts for the company.
-And she returns to “The Hill” often to speak to students about how to reach their goals and offers them opportunities and insights about jobs in communications and even joining P&G.
+The tools and skills Gilmore acquired as an SJGC student have enabled her to make significant contributions to the company.
+And she returns to “The Hill” often to speak to students about how to reach their goals, offering them opportunities and insights about careers in communications and even joining P&G.

 “To be recognized for my hard work at P&G is such a blessing,” Gilmore said.
 “SJGC not only taught me the skills needed to succeed but also the tools to network and build meaningful relationships.
 Through the relationships I’ve built, I was grateful to be offered the position at P&G and offered mentorship through other FAMU alumnae.
 I wouldn’t be the woman I am today without SJGC.”

-According to P&G’s communications leadership, Gilmore’s innovative and strategic work has helped keep the Head & Shoulders brand relevant and engaging for today’s consumers.
-She led major initiatives like partnering with top dermatologists and promoting the brand’s status as a leader in scalp care, helping it stay front and center across media platforms.
+According to P&G’s representatives of the communications team, Gilmore’s innovative and strategic work has helped keep the Head & Shoulders brand relevant and engaging for today’s consumers.
+She’s worked to help major initiatives like partnering with top dermatologists and promoting the brand’s status as a leader in scalp care, helping it stay front and center across media platforms.

 Gilmore’s skillset of turning people-centric ideas into real results that boost both brand awareness and customer connection is sure to take her far and is a testament to the power of a FAMU SJGC education.